wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Alerts

 This page shows information related to business alerts issued by Choreo for your currently selected environment and organization.
 You can use this page as a health monitoring dashboard and make it visible to your project team.
 Using this page you can drill down on each alert and discover possible anomalies in your published APIs.
-See the topics given below to get details of the available widgets and understand how to use them to the best effect.
+See the topics given below to get details of the available widgets and understand how to use them effectively.

 **Prerequisites**

 To use this page, be sure to configure alerts and have API invocations that trigger alerts.
-For instructions, see [Alert Configuration]
+For instructions, see [Alert Configuration](#alert-configuration).

 !!!
-Tip
+Note
     Alerts are retained only for a week.

 - **Alert Summary**

     This table lists down each alert generated during the selected time interval.
 The message of the alert can be viewed by expanding the arrow icon on the details column.
-The dropdowns can be used to filter alerts based on type and API.
+The dropdowns can be used to filter alerts based on the alert type and API.

     ![Alert summary](../assets/img/insights/alert-summary.png){.cInlineImage-full}